Dad, You’ve Got This!

 Calm support builds confidence.

-You’re not just handling a period.
+You're not just handling a first period.

 Have questions?
 Let's talk!